mohitpai/journey-optimizer.en/help/using/offers/get-started/starting-offer-decisioning.md

 ## How-to videos{#video}

->[!NOTE]
->
->These videos apply to the Offer Decisioning application service built on Adobe Experience Platform, and are not specific to [!DNL Adobe Journey Optimizer].
-However, they provide generic guidance to use Decision Management in the context of [!DNL Journey Optimizer].

 ### What is Decision Management? {#what-is-offer-decisioning}

 The video below provides an introduction to Decision Management key capabilities, architecture and use cases: